WildernessLabs/Documentation/docs/Hardware/Circuits/Components/Diodes/index.md

 #### Light Emitting Diode (LED)

 A Light Emitting Diode (LED) is a small compact device capable of generating light when a current flows though it.
-LEDs are available in a number of different colours.
+LEDs are available in a number of different colors.
 A fuller description of LEDs and their properties and used can be found [here](../LEDs).

 #### Bridge Rectifier